couchbase/cbft/DESIGN.md

 NOTE: We don't expect the user to be able to dynammically change the enabled service types for an existing, already initialized couchbase node.
-Instead, to change the service types for a node, the user must rebalance the node out and in again.
+Instead, to change the service types for a node, the user must rebalance the node out and in again, and/or reinstall their single node.

 ## Single CB Node, With Full-Text Service Enabled